Document Type : Research Article

 Authors

-1 Tourism Economics and Management, Faculty of Tourism, University of Tehran
+Department of Tourism Management and Economics, Faculty of Tourism, University of Tehran, Tehran, Iran

-2 Assistant Professor, Department of Tourism Management and Economics, Faculty of Tourism, University of Tehran, Tehran, Iran.
+Department of Human Geography and Planning, Faculty of Geography, University of Tehran, Tehran, Iran

 Abstract